Enhancing the Pre-trip Experience: Tips for Engaging Clients Early

 Build Anticipation

-Building anticipation is key to an engaging pre-trip experience.
+Building anticipation is key to an engaging pre‑trip experience.
 Share inspiring stories, photos, or testimonials from past travelers to the same destination.
 Highlight "can't miss" experiences or hidden gems to explore.
-This not just builds excitement but also demonstrates your expertise and deep knowledge of the destination.
+This not only builds excitement but also demonstrates your expertise and deep knowledge of the destination.

 Encourage Social Interaction